-If the student is unable to complete this course, the student must submit a "Request to Drop" form to the registrar by November 2nd in order to receive a "W" on their transcript.
+If the student is unable to complete this course, the student may submit a "Request to Drop" form to the registrar by April 7, 2023 and receive a "W" on their transcript.
 If you simply stop attending and do not formally drop the course, or if you drop the course after the deadline, you will receive an "F".
-If there are extenuating circumstances prohibiting you from completing the course, contact the professor to discuss whether you would be eligible to receive an "Incomplete" for the class.
+If there are extenuating circumstances prohibiting you from completing the course, contact the professor to discuss whether you would be eligible to receive an "Incomplete" for the class prior to this deadline.